shannoga/shannoga.github.io/about.md

 ---

 Discovered programming late in my life, I started with [ActionScript3][actionscript-link] which I loved and will always remember as my first, real, programming language.
-Then the iPhone was born and like many others I was sure I am going to be a rich man, well, like many others I did not but I have learned a lot and discovered my love to coding.
+Then the iPhone was born and like many others I was sure I am going to be a rich man, well, like many others I did not but I have learned a lot and discovered my love for coding.

 As a late-bloomer I have a lot to learn and in the way I am making mistakes, some stupid, some annoying and some from lake of knowledge.
 Not from all I have learned but all where the only way to learn.